iotronicsnmit/website/README.md

 ## 👥 Contributing Workflow

 **⚠️ IMPORTANT: Always use branches for development work!**

+## 🚀 Quick Start Guide

+### ⚡ Adding New Content (No Coding Required!)

+#### 📊 Adding a New Project
+1. Open `data/projects.json`
+2. Copy the template from `HOW-TO-ADD-PROJECTS.md`
+3. Fill in your project details
+4. Save and commit - project appears automatically!

+#### 📅 Adding a New Event
+1. Open `data/events.json`
+2. Copy the template from the `eventSchema` section
+3. Fill in your event details
+4. Save and commit - event appears automatically!

+#### 👥 Updating Team Information
+1. Open `team.html`
+2. Find the team member card to update
+3. Edit name, role, department, bio, or LinkedIn URL
+4. Save and commit changes

 ### Branch-Based Development:
 1. Create a new branch for your feature/fix